 One-Step Process for Cleaning & Disinfecting

 It’s important to note that disinfecting is not a substitute for cleaning.
-You must first remove the dirt and debris on the surface before you disinfect.
+You must first remove the dirt and debris on the surface before you kill the germs with disinfectant.

 Check out other useful cleaning tips: